What are tax deed sales?

 What liens or encumbrances survive against a property after it is sold at a tax deed sale?

 An ownership and encumbrance report is provided in the file maintained on each property to be sold at a tax deed sale.
-The tax Deed Files are kept in the office of the tax Deed clerk located in the Finance Department of the Bank of America, Suite 450, 315 S. Calhoun Street, Tallahassee, FL 32302.
-This Department is open to the Public from 8:30 am to 5:00 pm, Monday through Friday.
-Anyone may take notes from these files or the tax Deed clerk will make a copy for a fee.
+The tax deed files are kept in the office of the tax Deed clerk located in the Clerk’s Finance Department, Leon County Government Annex, Suite 750, 315 S. Calhoun Street, Tallahassee.
+The department is open to the public from 8:00 am to 5:00 pm, Monday through Friday.
+Anyone may take notes from these files or the tax deed clerk will make a copy for a fee.

-As a courtesy, the clerk posts on the webpage information on the properties for sale for County taxes.
-Upcoming tax Deed Sales lists and the List of Lands Available are available on the s website at www.clerk.Leon.fl.us.
+As a courtesy, the clerk posts on the webpage information on the properties for sale for county taxes.
+Upcoming tax deed sales lists and the list of lands available are posted to the Clerk’s website at www.clerk.Leon.fl.us.

 The files can be viewed via the webpage by clicking here

 Then click the magnifying glass by each parcel to retrieve specific information regarding that parcel.
-The s office assumes no responsibility for any inaccuracy contained in the files, or posted to the website for upcoming sales or lands available lists.
+The Clerk and Comptroller’s office assumes no responsibility for any inaccuracies contained in the files, or posted to the website for upcoming sales or lands available lists.

 Governmental liens and judgments survive the issuance of a tax deed and are satisfied to the fullest extent possible with any overbid monies from the sale.
 Governmental liens not satisfied in full survive the issuance of a tax deed.